szu-security-group/cloud-storage-auditing-automatic-compensation/README.md

 We still provide two methods for you to test the contract, the first one is `remix online compiler`.
 You can push files in `contract` to `remix` and deploy it and call the function easy.
 The operational details of the protocol can be clearly displayed, such as gas cost.

 The second method is slightly more complicated.
 You can use `api` way to make your go program connect to blockchain and run the function. `Rinkeby` is a public test blockchain and `Ganache` is a private personal test blockchain platform.
-You can create a wallet through MetaMask, and then deploy smart contracts on blockchain and test the operation of the protocol and its performance.
+You can create a wallet through `MetaMask`, and then deploy smart contracts on blockchain and test the operation of the protocol and its performance.